Big Data

 How do I find a doctor?

 You may see a doctor on campus at Cal Poly Campus Health & Wellbeing during hours of operation.
 Consult Campus Health & Wellbeing Health Services for hours and services offered.
 You can make an appointment in the health portal at My Cal Poly Portal.
 You may also reach a Cal Poly health professional by phone on the After-Hours Nurse Line at (805) 756-1211.
-Visit GeoBlueStudents to find a doctor or go to the nearest emergency room or urgent care clinic.

 Can I get coverage when not enrolled?